vvlevchenko/SourcererCC/clone-detector/README.md

 execute
 `ant cdi`
 ### Step 1: Init
 Modify runnodes.sh, only one for loop should exist there.
-It should look like as shwn below.
+It should look like as shown below.
 Here num_nodes is the number of processes you want to create to do this step.
 ```bash
 for i in $(seq 1 1 $num_nodes)
 do